mesosphere/marathon/docs/docs/task-handling.md

 title: Task Handling
 ---

 Marathon handles tasks in the following ways.
+You can consult the Marathon logs for these messages or query the status of the task via the [events stream](http://mesosphere.github.io/marathon/docs/event-bus.html) of the [Marathon REST API](https://mesosphere.github.io/marathon/docs/generated/api.html) (/v2/events).

 # Terminal states

 ```
 case TASK_ERROR => Error
 ```
 The task description contains an error.
+After Marathon marks the task as an Error, it expunges the task and starts a new one.

 ```
 case TASK_FAILED => Failed